Nainil30/EandO_Copilot/README.md

-# E&O Copilot (Text → SQL + RAG + Guardrails)
+# E&O Copilot — Text → SQL with RAG, Guardrails, Reranking, Evals, and a Minimal UI

-E&O Copilot is a **company-grade analytics assistant** that converts **natural language questions** into **safe PostgreSQL SELECT queries**, executes them against a Postgres database, and returns results with **citations + retrieval transparency**.
+E&O Copilot is a company-style analytics assistant that converts natural language questions into **safe PostgreSQL `SELECT` queries**, executes them on a Postgres database, and returns results with **citations + retrieval transparency**.

-This is not a toy “basic RAG” demo.
-It includes the core patterns real teams need:
+This is not a basic “toy RAG” demo.
+It uses patterns you actually see in production:
-- **Hybrid retrieval (vector + BM25)** over schema + business glossary + SQL examples
+- **Hybrid retrieval (Vector + BM25)** across schema + business glossary + SQL examples
-- **LLM reranking** to reduce context to only the most relevant chunks
+- **LLM reranking** to reduce context to only the most useful chunks
-- **SQL guardrails** (validation + allowlist-style behavior through context)
+- **SQL guardrails** (strict validation + safe execution)
-- **Execution visibility** (retrieval preview + citations)
+- **Retrieval transparency** (citations + retrieval preview)
 - **Audit logging** (governance / traceability)
 - **Evaluation harness** (repeatable quality measurement)
-- Minimal, functional **Streamlit UI** for analysts/managers
+- **Minimal Streamlit UI** for analysts/managers

 ---

 ## What problem it solves

-In many companies, analysts know the data but business stakeholders don’t.
-Stakeholders ask questions like:
+In many teams, business stakeholders need answers but don’t write SQL.
+They ask questions like:
 - “Top 10 parts by excess value for EOL parts”
 - “Which suppliers contribute most to excess?”
 - “Show forecast vs inventory for platform X”

-Instead of making stakeholders wait for an analyst, this system:
+Instead of waiting on an analyst, this system:
-1. Retrieves schema + definitions + patterns (examples)
+1. Retrieves authoritative context (schema, joins, glossary definitions, SQL patterns)
 2. Generates one safe SQL query
 3. Validates it
-4. Executes it (optional)
+4. Executes it
-5. Returns results + “why it wrote that SQL” (citations + retrieval preview)
+5. Returns results **plus evidence of why it wrote that SQL** (citations, retrieval preview)

+---

+## High-level workflow (for a non-technical manager)

+1. Start Postgres (Docker)
+2. Start the API (FastAPI)
+3. Open the Streamlit UI
+4. Ask a question in English
+5. The system generates safe SQL, runs it, and shows results
+6. If you want to understand “why”, use the RAG Debug view to see what context was used

+Example question:
+> Top 10 parts by excess value (calculated_excess * unit_cost) for EOL parts

+Typical output:
+- SQL query it generated
+- Results table
+- Citations (which schema/glossary/examples influenced the SQL)
+- Retrieval preview (top chunks retrieved)

+---

-## Key Features
+## Core features

-### 1) FastAPI backend (production-friendly API)
+### 1) FastAPI backend (API-first, production friendly)
-**What:** Provides clean endpoints for health, schema, retrieval build/debug, NLQ-to-SQL, and raw SQL execution.
+**What it does:** Exposes clean endpoints that any UI/service can call (Swagger included).
-**Why:** Real systems are API-driven so UI / other services can consume them.
+**Why:** Real systems are API-driven.

 Endpoints:
 - `GET /health` — service check